leskhq/Laravel-Enterprise-Starter-Kit/readme.md

 homestead edit
 ```

-Here is an example of a *Homestead.yaml*
+Here is an example of what a *Homestead.yaml* might look like for this project:
 ```
 ---
 ip: "192.168.10.10"